8 min read

 Nvm that's too thick.
 How did the screenshot app render its icon?
 Didn't it use a built in glyph?

-I remembered that Windows has a built-in icon font called Segoe MDL2 Assets.
+Windows has a built-in icon font called Segoe MDL2 Assets.
 Claude switched to rendering a lightbulb glyph from that font directly, and suddenly:

 That's genuinely perfect